Derived Grade Examinations

 Important NCEA Information

-External NCEA and NZ Scholarship exams are from 16 November – 9 December, 2020.
-View the timetable here.
+External NCEA and NZ Scholarship exams are from 22 November – 14 December, 2021.
+The timetable is available here.

 The slip needs to be checked carefully and kept in a safe place as it is required for students to be able to enter the examination room.
 With the admission slip is an information sheet regarding the timetable and procedures for applying for a derived grade.
 If your daughter is ill on the day of the examination she may be eligible for a derived grade.
 The form to apply for a derived grade is on the NZQA website or a copy can be obtained from Mrs Jackson.
 A doctor’s signature is required on the application form.